-Caring for the blood lily like a pro in 2020 might seem like an intimidating task at first but with this extensive guide, you will become an expert on the matter in no time.
+Caring for the blood lily like a pro might seem like an intimidating task at first but with this extensive guide, you will become an expert on the matter in no time.

 The African blood lily is a plant native to South Africa.
 It is also referred to as snake lily plant and its botanical name is scadoxus puniceus.
 Blood lily produces globes of reddish-orange blooms that look similar to a pincushion.
 This plant is a real show stopper and it thrives in early summer and spring.

 These 10-inch, flashy blooms are a part of the scadoxus multiflorus, a family of about 60 bulbous perennials.
-Here is everything you need to know about caring for the blood lily like a pro in 2020:
+Here is everything you need to know about caring for the blood lily like a pro:

 Blood lilies are further divided into two categories; the deciduous kind or the evergreen variety.
 The deciduous blood lilies seasonally shed their parts that they deem unnecessary such as foliage from their overall structure.
 These plants need some rest before they can bloom again.

 This evergreen species thrives all year long and there is no seasonal leaf shedding involved.
 However, this doesn’t mean that these blood lilies don’t shed leaves at all.
 On the contrary, they replace their foliage as they age.

 The African blood lily is also referred to as Haemanthus albiflos.
 In the botanical books, the word Haemanthus means blood flower.
 This genus of flowering plants is Southern African and is of the evergreen variety.
 It is a unique plant with colorful, broad leaves that are tongue-shaped and consist of huge, globe-like bulbs.

 The globe-like structure of a blood lily comes in either white or red color.
 These plants grow in clusters and they appear to have little, flat heads that resemble a small paintbrush.
 Dark green or white bracts surround these small bunches, making the species aesthetically appealing and suitable for use as house plants.